Meeting International Mohammed VI d'Athlétisme de Rabat

-The Meeting International Mohammed VI d'Athlétisme de Rabat is an annual track and field competition at the Prince Moulay Abdellah Stadium in Rabat, Morocco as part of the IAAF World Challenge Meetings.
-It was first organized in 2008.
+The Meeting International Mohammed VI d'Athlétisme de Rabat is an annual track and field competition at the Rabat Olympic Stadium in Rabat, Morocco as part of the IAAF World Challenge Meetings.
+It was first organized in 2008, and in 2014 and 2024 it was instead held in Stade de Marrakech in Marrakech.
 Its name honours Mohammed VI of Morocco, the present king of Morocco.
 In 2016 the meeting replaces Adidas Grand Prix in New York for the 2016 IAAF Diamond League season.